ppamorim/Dragger/README.md

 Import dependency
 --------------------------------

-This library uses nineoldandroids:2.4.0 and appcompat-v7:21.0.3.
+This library uses `nineoldandroids:2.4.0` and `appcompat-v7:21.0.3`.

-But why not add in MavenCentral?
+But why not to add in MavenCentral?
 Because it is so much bureaucratic.

 JitPack is there and is the future!